taunsquared/taunsquared.github.io/_open-lab-notebook/01-intro.md

 This page is my primary documentation of my thought processes related to my PhD work, currently clustered under the title *'How can we get more brains to study brains?'*

 In my research, I want to know how brains understand the world, and how we are robust and flexible enough to deal with unexpected situations.
+My goals are:

+* to build a culture of collaboration and transparency in neuroscience;

+* to engage young people in questioning the status quo, both in and out of science;

-My goal is to design experiments that observe the behavior of freely moving animals, and to develop a framework for testing hypotheses about natural behaviours.
+* to develop a theoretical framework for testing hypothesis about the general principles of intelligence, as applied to natural behaviours;

+* to establish a descriptive vocabulary for functions and aspects of the mind, in order to connect the activity of nervous cells to the behaviours and experiences of organisms and societies; and

+* to characterise the differences in the behaviours of laboratory-raised animals versus wild animals.

 ## Key ideas